 Life reporting applies where an offender has been found guilty of 2 or more Class 2 offences, or 3 or more Class 2 offences.

-Are there an exemption to the making of a Registration Order
+Are There Any exemption to The Making of a Registration Order?

 The determination of an application for a registration exemption order is governed by Section 11B of the Act, and the key factors relevant to the Court's decision are:

 age of the complainant (must be 14 years or older)

 whether the young offender is assessed as posing no risk or low risk to the sexual safety of one or more persons of the community